M-Commerce UX: Designing an App-like Experience for Mobile Shopping (Updated for 2024)

 2.1 Prioritize It

 Given the short attention span of smartphone users, element prioritization becomes a top priority for UX/UI designers.
+To identify opportunities for improvement, consider investing in a .
 We keep the main focus on the above-the-fold area: it’s the very first screen visitors see without scrolling.
 Strive to fit all crucial controls/elements here.
 This way, you’ll ensure that the main navigation, details, and CTAs will be visible to shoppers straight away.

 2.2 Streamline Navigation